security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ## Notes {#organization_notes}

+### Description

+Analysis, commentary and notes about the organization that do not fit into the data structure.

+### Type of field

+Text and numbers

+### Example of use

+`Supported the the Michoacan Attorney General's Office in a raid performed on 13 January 2008`

+### Guidance on use

-We use this field to record interesting information about the organization that does not fit anywhere else.
+We use this field to record information about the organization that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.